-We have a number of “War Graves” in Holy Trinity Churchyard that are maintained by us at the behest of the Commonwealth War Graves Commission.
-Other casualties have been buried in, or are commemorated on, family plots.
+We have a number of “War Graves” in Holy Trinity Churchyard and some casualties have been buried in, or are commemorated on, family plots.

 Mr. Ian Williams has located memorials in the Churchyard to the fallen of The Great War (1914-